Adolf Galland: Return to front line service

 Galland was initially assigned to command a Staffel of Jagdgeschwader 54, at that time stranded behind Soviet lines in the Courland Pocket.
-Galland never took up this command but was given the task of forming Jagdverband 44 (JV 44).
-On 24 February 1945 the order for formation of Jagdverband 44 read:
+Galland never took up this command but was given the task of creating Jagdverband 44 (JV 44).
+On 24 February 1945 the order for its formation read:

 The unit was officially formed on 22 February 1945.
 Galland did everything he could to introduce the Me 262s to the wing as quickly as possible.
 Göring showed sympathy for Galland's efforts, which thus far had only 16 operational jets in February.
 General Josef Kammhuber was asked to assist Galland.
 Kampfgeschwader 51 (KG 51 or Bomber Wing 51), 6 and 27 were behind their training schedules on jets, and they were to hand over their pilots and Me 262s to Jagdgeschwader 7 and Kampfgeschwader 54.
 Galland added a suggestion that all experienced fighter pilots flying with Bf 109 or Fw 190 units should be made to join the Me 262 unit.
 If this could be done Galland believed he could get 150 jets in action against the USAAF fleets.
 The general chaos and impending collapse prevented his plans from being realised.

 On 31 March 1945, Galland flew 12 operational jets to Munich to begin operations.
 On 5 April, he organised the interception of a USAAF raid.
 The Me 262s destroyed three B-17s.
 On 16 April Galland claimed two Martin B-26 Marauder bombers shot down.
-On 21 April, to his surprise, he was visited by Göring for the final time.
+On 21 April, to his surprise, he was visited by Göring, which turned out to be the final time.
 Göring officially assigned Günther Lützow to him and confessed to Galland that his assertions about the Me 262 and the use of bomber pilots with experience as jet fighter pilots had been correct.
 He enquired about the progress of his unit with outspoken civility.
 As they parted, Göring said, "I envy you Galland, for going into action.
 I wish I were a few years younger and less bulky.
 If I were, I would gladly put myself under your command.
 It would be marvelous to have nothing to worry about but a good fight, like it was in the old days."